 - a.
 Color: Navy-blue - b.
 Style: Flat or pleated front walking shorts.
 Shorts should fall mid-thigh and not be longer than the knee, with belt loops and a solid dark belt - c.
 Fit: No excessively-baggy or tight-fitting shorts will be permitted.
-Shorts should be worn at the waist with no undergarments visible.
-The shorts should have belt loops and a solid, dark belt should be used - d.
+Shorts should be worn at the waist with no undergarments visible. - d.
 Vendor: Any as long as the shorts are indistinguishable from the approved vendor

-Girl's Jumper and/or Skort -K-2 Girls
+Girl's Jumper and/or Skort (K-2 Grade Girls)

 - a.
 Color: Navy-blue - b.
 Length: The skirt hem may be no higher than just above the knee, both in front and in back.
-Skirt hem should be within two inches of the ground when properly adjusted at the waist and kneeling on a level surface and may be longer if desired.
 Skirts must be worn at the waist - c.
 Dark spandex tight-fitting shorts must be worn under the jumper - d.
 Vendor: Dennis Uniforms or Anton Uniforms

-Girl's Skort and/or Skirt -3-5 Grade Girls
+Girl's Skort and/or Skirt (3-6 Grade Girls)

 - a.
 Color: Navy-blue - b.
 Length: The skirt hem may be no higher than just above the knee, both in front and in back.
-Skirt hem should be within two inches of the ground when properly adjusted at the waist and kneeling on a level surface and may be longer if desired.
 Skirts must be worn at the waist - c.
 Dark spandex tight-fitting shorts must be worn under the skirt - d.
 Vendor: Dennis Uniforms or Anton Uniforms